Safer Parking Outside School

 Where can I park to collect/drop off my child?

 You should always park your vehicle in line with any restrictions in place and ensure that you are not causing an obstruction to either pedestrians or other car drivers or which would hinder traffic flow and reduce visibility.
+You should NOT be parking on the zig-zag or single/double yellow lines as are stated below.

-Parking on double and single yellow lines
+Parking on double yellow lines

 Can I double park if I remain in my vehicle?